 In California, a few congressmen took it upon themselves to attempt to force all public school parents into immunizing their children.
 In the past, parents could opt out of immunizing their children for religious reasons, but these congressmen feel they need to be forced into vaccinating their kids regardless of the opt-out option.

 How Did This All Begin?

-I personally have gotten Harmonie immunized since she was born and will continue to do so.
+I have gotten Harmonie immunized since she was born and will continue to do so.
 I don’t care either way if any other parents are for or against immunization.
 I believe it should be the choice of the parents.

 Homeschooling is not only viable, but it is in many cases a better solution than public and private schools.
-Our case proves that my child is happier and thriving better at home than at the Catholic school I paid a lot of money to, to have them abuse her instead of educate her.
+Our case proves that my child is happier and thriving better at home than at the Catholic school I paid a lot of money to have them abuse her instead of educating her.